ianrandmckenzie/crossing_my_gaping_chasm/fleeting_tactics/content_checklist.md

 # Pre-Ideation, Pre-Production, & Pre-Publish Checklist

+* When in doubt, follow problem -> pain -> solution framework
 * Title/Thumb is 50% of entire project
   * Leaves an intriguing question/thought unanswered
 * Title is <50 characters